impress.Application

 defer w.Drop()

-First image.Rect is a place within an application bounds.
-Values of color.RGBA are RGBA, as always 0..255 each.
+specifies a place within the application's bounds.
+Values of color.RGBA

-Typically, an application opens and closes many windows in a lifetime. w.Drop() is necessary to hide the window and release its resources.
+is necessary to hide the window and release its resources.

 See example.

-The GUI application redraws its state to keep user in touch.
+The GUI application redraws its state to keep the user in touch.
 The application receives events.
 An event can change the state of an application.
 And again, and again.

 In general, the event loop looks like this: